svanderburg/nix-processmgmt/README.md

 ```

 In the above example, we invoke `createManagedProcess` to construct a
-configuration for a process manager.
-It captures similar properties that
+configuration for any process manager supported by this framework.
+It captures
-are described in the sysvinit-specific configuration, as shown in the previous
+similar properties that are described in the sysvinit-specific configuration,
-example.
+as shown in the previous example.

-To allow it to target a variety of process managers, we must specify:
+To allow the specification to target a variety of process managers, we must
+specify:

-* How the process can be started in foreground mode.
+* How the process can be started in foreground and daemon mode.
 The `process`
   parameter gets translated to `foregroundProcess` and `daemon`.
 The former
   specifies how the service should be started as a foreground process and the
   latter how it should start as a daemon.
 * The `daemonArgs` parameter specifies which command-line parameters the process
-  should take
+  should take when it is supposed to run as a daemon.

 Under the hood, the `createManagedProcess` function invokes a generator function
-which calls the corresponding process manager-specific create function.
+that calls the corresponding process manager-specific create function.

 The `createManagedProcess` abstraction function does not support all
 functionality that the process manager-specific abstraction functions provide --
-It only supports a common subset.
+it only supports a common subset.
 To get non-standardized functionality working,
-you can also define `overrides`, that augments the generated function parameters
+you can also define `overrides`, that augment the generated function parameters
 with process manager-specific parameters.

 In the above example, we define an override to specify the `runlevels`.
 Runlevels
 is a concept only supported by sysvinit scripts.